mrjones2014/BlazorCMS/README.md

 Alright, now let's get some conductors for each of our entities into dependency injection.
 In `Startup.cs`, in the `ConfigureServices` method, add the following lines:
-> **(KOSER)** - Consider adding an explanation as to why you're creating these conductors.
-That way people can get a clearer picture of what the purpose is behind creating them.

 ```c#
 services.AddScoped<IRepositoryCreateConductor<Section>, RepositoryCreateConductor<Section>>();
 services.AddScoped<IRepositoryReadConductor<Section>,   RepositoryReadConductor<Section>>();